6 Things to Consider When Using the Cloud for Data Storage

 2. Understand the legal implications of a data breach.
 Not all data is created equally.
-If you store personal data such as social security information, credit or financial records, or health records there will be legal ramifications from a data breach.
+If you’re storing personal data, there’ll be legal ramifications from a data breach.
 It’s best to understand exactly what data you’re storing and what the law says regarding the storage of that data.

 3. Think long term.
-Your data storage requirements today maybe A, but in the next year or two they could be A x 10.
-Data has a tendency to multiply and depending on applications you’re using, the data points, or your sales growth, your data needs tomorrow might be exponentially greater than what they are now.
-You need to build in growth scenarios and plan accordingly.
+Data has a tendency to multiply.
+And depending on applications you’re using, the data points, or your sales growth, your data needs tomorrow might be exponentially greater than what they are now.
+Build in growth scenarios and plan accordingly.

 4. Establish data use policies.
-This is somewhat related to point number two above, but you cannot give equal access to all data.
+You may not be able offer all employees equal access to all data.
 Salary information, for example, should only accessed by certain departments or personal, while other employee records should only be accessed by executive management.

 5. Factor in time and bandwidth requirements.
-Moving large data sets doesn’t happen in the blink of an eye.
 If you need to move 1 TB of data, it can take hours or days depending on your bandwidth connection.
 The total amount of data in play needs to dictate your connection speeds.

 6. Look internally first.
 If your IT department is not taking advantage of server virtualization, you may already have the server capacity to house data.
 Granted, there may still be a need for a backup solution, but server virtualization can free an amazing amount of data storage capacity, helping you make your existing server footprint work harder and more efficiently.

 Using the cloud for data storage can be a great way to gain efficiencies, improve performance of your existing IT infrastructure, and save money, but it needs to be done right.
-Second chances when it comes to data storage are usually fraught with negative implications.
-Take the time to do your research.
+And a bonus consideration – Here are 30 questions to ask when turning to the cloud.